blark/gcc6809-nix/README.md

 Nix flake for building a GCC 4.3.6 cross-compiler targeting the Motorola 6809 CPU on macOS ARM64 (Apple Silicon).

+## Requirements

+Nix package manager with flakes enabled.
+If you're new to Nix on macOS, see [Setting up Nix on macOS](https://nixcademy.com/posts/nix-on-macos/) for installation and setup.

 ## Quick Start

 ```bash